sebinsphilip/polynomial_api/README.md

 	- test.c       - Test file .

 ## Run the code
-	For compiling and linking both test code and library functions.
+	For compiling and linking both test code and library functions in gcc compiler.
+'''sh
 	>	gcc test.c polynomial.c -o polynomial -lm
+'''

 	For running the executable
+'''sh
 	>	./polynomial
+'''